-What better place to learn all about the Danish culture and lifestyle, than at the National Museum in Denmark.
-The museum is located in the Prince’s Palace, which itself dates back to 1743.
-Although the Danish monarchy no longer use the building the Great Hall is as grand as when the Royal Family resided here.
+National Museum in CopenhagenThere might not be a better place to learn about the Danish history, culture and lifestyle, than at the National Museum.
+The museum is located in the Prince’s Palace, which dates back to 1743.
+Although the Danish monarchy no longer uses the building, the Great Hall is as grand as when members of the royal family resided here.

-The museum showcases local and Danish history dating as far back as the Ice Age.
-Journey through the ages from pre-historic times to the Middle Ages and the Renaissance period, and up to present day.
-Explore ethnographic collections, stories of Denmark, antiques and the collection of coins and medals.
+The museum exhibits Danish history dating as far back as the Ice Age up until present time.
+You can take an interesting journey through the different ages from prehistoric times, through the Middle Ages and the Renaissance period up until present time.
+Explore ethnographic collections, stories of Denmark, antiques and The Royal Collection of Coins and Medals.

 The Children’s Museum

-Children can enlighten their imaginations and clamber aboard a 10th century replica Viking ship, or step into medieval times trying on riding boots and a knights helmet.
-Kids can also explore the classrooms of their grandparent’s time and step back into the 40’s and 50’s.
-They can soak up the atmosphere of how it was to be in school then and try on the style of clothes that were popular at this time.
+Children can enlighten their imaginations and climb on board a 10th century Viking ship replica, or step into medieval times trying on riding boots and a knight’s helmet.
+Kids can also explore the classrooms from their grandparent’s time and step back into the 1940s and 1950s.
+They can soak up the atmosphere of how it used to be in school back then and try on the style of clothes that were popular at that time.